Posted By: Stella Pike | May 27, 2017

 This exercise is for those who master pull-ups.
 Lat pulldowns offer higher weights which specifically strike your upper back muscles.
 This is a very important exercise as back muscles should stay in balance, size-wise, with front chest muscles and vice-versa.
 This exercise should only be done if you are doing a great number of pullups.

 These 4 exercises are essential for building and improving your overall body strength and muscle mass.
-With an appropriate workout plan which includes these exercises, you will achieve the goal of having a strong and well-balanced body.
+With total gym fit and an appropriate workout plan which includes these exercises, you will achieve the goal of having a strong and well-balanced body.